LGBT+ History Month

 What is LGBT+ History Month?

-A month-long celebration of LGBT+ which aims to:
+A month-long celebration of LGBTQ+ which aims to:

-• Increase the visibility of LGBT+ people, their history, lives and their experiences in the curriculum and culture of educational and other institutions, and the wider community;
+- Increase the visibility of LGBTQ+ people, their history, lives and their experiences in the curriculum and culture of educational and other institutions, and the wider community;

-• Raise awareness and advance education on matters affecting the LGBT+ community;
+- Raise awareness and advance education on matters affecting the LGBTQ+ community;

-• Make educational institutions safe spaces for all LGBT+ communities; and
+- Make educational institutions safe spaces for all LGBTQ+ communities; and

-• Promote the welfare of LGBT+ people, by ensuring that the education system recognises and enables LGBT+ people to achieve their full potential, so they contribute fully to society and lead fulfilled lives, thus benefiting society as a whole.
+- Promote the welfare of LGBTQ+ people, by ensuring that the education system recognises and enables LGBTQ+ people to achieve their full potential, so they contribute fully to society and lead fulfilled lives, thus benefiting society as a whole.

 Why is LGBT+ History Month important?

-LGBT+ History Month focuses on the celebration and recognition of LGBT+ people and culture; past and present.
-We are encouraging LGBT+ students to be the agents of change rather than just victims of prejudice.
+LGBTQ+ History Month focuses on the celebration and recognition of LGBTQ+ people and culture; past and present.
+We are encouraging LGBTQ+ students to be the agents of change rather than just victims of prejudice.

 When is it?